pacha/spekulatio/docs/reference.md

   particular rule you're using to see which ones are available.
   The keys of the parameters dictionary are always strings, the values must be of the type specified in the documentation of the rule.
+* `condition` (String | Optional | Default: no condition): condition that the values associated to a node have to match for this action to be applied to it.

 #### Jinja template variables in rules